All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Switching to a more effective medication: If your physician recommends transitioning to semaglutide or tirzepatide for greater efficacy

 • Patient preference: Some patients choose to stop after reaching a goal weight, understanding the risk of regain.
-A structured discontinuation plan with lifestyle reinforcement is essential in these cases.
+A structured discontinuation plan with lifestyle reinforcement is important in these cases.

 Can You Reduce the Dose Instead of Stopping?

 Some physicians explore reducing liraglutide from 3.0mg to 2.4mg or 1.8mg as a maintenance strategy.
-This approach is not well-studied in published trials, but the clinical logic is that a lower dose may sustain some appetite suppression while reducing side effects and cost.
+This approach isn't well-studied in published trials, but the clinical logic is that a lower dose may sustain some appetite suppression while reducing side effects and cost.

 If you and your physician decide to try dose reduction: